kittikhunn/test-project/README.md

 # Random project
-which is used to learn git
+which is used to learn git :D